wuliuxiansheng/Emacs_Configuration/README.md

 Emacs Configuration based on Purcell's Emacs Configuration.
 It's working for Linux, Mac and Windows.

-This Emacs configuration contains useful tools, such as company, yasnippet and so on, and supports the following programming language:
+This Emacs configuration contains useful tools, such as company, yasnippet and so on, and supports the following programming languages and framework:
   - C/C++
   - Python
   - Tex with Auctex
   - MATLAB
   - HTML
+  - ROS

 ## Requirements:
   - Emacs 24.1 or greater;